 Visible Signs of Potential Asbestos Materials

 Certain materials in older homes are more likely to contain asbestos.
 Popcorn ceilings, certain types of tile flooring, especially vinyl flooring, and older insulation materials are just a few examples.
 If your Austin home has these materials and they appear old, deteriorated, or damaged, it’s a clear sign that you might be dealing with asbestos.
-The disturbance of these materials can lead to releasing harmful asbestos fibers into the air, emphasizing the importance of asbestos testing before any removal or repair endeavors.
+The disturbance of these materials can lead to releasing harmful fibers into the air, emphasizing the importance of testing before any removal or repair endeavors.

 No, every home in Austin doesn’t need to undergo asbestos testing.
 However, if you have plans for renovation or demolition, especially in homes built before the 1980s, getting the property checked for asbestos is highly recommended to ensure safety.

 How often should I get my Austin residence tested for asbestos?